Staghorn Fern (Platycerium bifurcatum) Indoor Care, Propagation, Common Problems with Remedies

 Light Requirements

-Staghorn Fern grows best in bright, indirect light.
+Staghorn Fern grows best in bright indirect light (filtered light).
 Keep it away from direct sunlight as it can scorch the fronds.
-It can also grow under grow lights where the natural light is not adequate.
+It can also be grown under grow lights if the natural light is not adequate.
 Check out these full spectrum grow lights on Amazon.

 How to Water Staghorn Fern